Our Standards are a Mile High

 VISIT DENVER is continually monitoring developments surrounding COVID-19 and is following the lead of local, state and national health and travel authorities.
 The safety and well being of our community, partners and visitors is our number one priority.
 We are fully engaged with local and state officials to coordinate a safe return for visitors and meetings.
 Our hospitality community is working together to implement enhanced procedures to safely welcome you back with our Mile High Standards.

-Denver is following the State of Colorado’s Safer at Home strategy, which balances public health safety measures while allowing for opening of the economy.
 Face coverings are required in the State of Colorado for those age 11 and older in public, indoor settings.
-This statewide order is in effect through November 10, 2020.
-Face coverings are required in Denver for those age 3 and older in most indoor and outdoor settings.
+This statewide order is in effect through March 6, 2021.
+Face coverings are required in Denver for those ages 3 and older in most indoor and outdoor settings.

 CDC Toolkit for Domestic Travelers